kokmingchoy/TISC21/Level_4/README.md

 Looks like I should take a closer look at the _favicon_ and other images downloaded for display on the _checkout.php_ page.
 ___

-I downloaded the _favicon.ico_ file from http://wp6p6avs8yncf6wuvdwnpq8lfdhyjjds.ctf.sg:14719/favicon.ico and found that it indeed contained (Javascript) code:
+I downloaded the _favicon.ico_ file from http://wp6p6avs8yncf6wuvdwnpq8lfdhyjjds.ctf.sg:14719/favicon.ico and found that it indeed contained code:

 ![image](https://user-images.githubusercontent.com/82754379/139862931-6d0d6e38-167a-4396-aff5-33f38a0bad54.png)